Apple News

 Apple News is a news aggregator app developed by Apple for its iOS, iPadOS, watchOS, and macOS operating systems.
 The iOS version was launched with the release of iOS 9.
 It is the successor to the Newsstand app included in previous versions of iOS.
-Users can read news articles with it, based on publishers, websites and topics they select, such as technology or politics.
+Users can read news articles with it, based on publishers, websites, and topics they select, such as technology, media or politics.

 Overview

-The Apple News app works by pulling in news stories from the web through various syndication feeds (Atom and RSS) or from news publishing partners through the JSON descriptive Apple News Format.
-Any news publisher can submit their content for inclusion in Apple News.
+The Apple News app backend works by pulling in news stories from the web through various syndication feeds (Atom and RSS) or from news publishing partners through the JSON descriptive Apple News Format.
+These articles have the highest flexibility for Apple's built-in accessibility features such as VoiceOver, being rendered as native text instead of through possibly inconsistent websites.

+Only publications that follow certain guidelines set by Apple News are allowed to publish content to the platform.
 Stories added through Safari will be displayed via the in-app web browser included with the app.

 News is fetched from publisher's websites through the AppleBot web crawler bot.
 The bot fetches feeds, as well as web pages and images for the Apple News service.
 It has received criticism for being poorly behaved and not being fault tolerant; resulting in high loads on websites.

 The Apple News version distributed with iOS 9 made it hard to differentiate traffic originating from within the app from traffic originating from other apps.
 Apple News version 2, introduced in iOS 10, began identifying itself using its own User-Agent string, making it possible to measure the reach of Apple News using web analytics solutions.
 Traffic analytics was previously only available to paying publisher partners through iAds.